vasundhra01/GraphQL/README.md

 It is mainly an API layer between frontend apps and backend services/databases.
 It allows the frontend to request exactly the data it needs from the backend.

+typeDef: every piece of data, query defined in graphQL sits inside typedef
+resolvers: all the functions that resolve the types and make calls to API, calls databses

 ---
 # 2. Why GraphQL Was Created

 Traditional REST APIs caused problems: